Have questions? We're here.

 With the gentle slopes of La Cumbre volcano in the distance, the low, lava-forged coast of Punta Espinoza on Fernandina Island is a spectacular sight.
 Hundreds of marine iguanas rest on the black rock of recent lava flows absorbing heat from the stone and defending their territories against one another.
 Galapagos sea lions and their pups also take shelter here, resting on the beach and playing in the shallow tide pools sprinkled along the coast.
 Walk past high sandy areas where marine iguanas lay their eggs and along low, shallow mangrove ponds ringed with bright red Sally Lightfoot crabs and Flightless Cormorants drying their stubby wings in the sunshine.

-Day 4: Tagus Cove (Isabela) | Elizabeth Bay (Isabela)
+Day 6: Tagus Cove (Isabela), Ecuador | Elizabeth Bay (Isabela), Ecuador

 Tagus Cove is bordered by a steep rocky coastline and has for centuries offered shelter for ships and yachts.
 The cove is named after the British frigate HMS Tagus visiting the Galapagos in 1814.
-Already by the 1830s other ships had their visits recorded by painting or scratching their nameonto the rocks.
-On approach Galapagos Penguins and Flightless Cormorants –both birds mainly found on Isabela’s west coast and neighboring Fernandina- are often seen.
-From the landing a trail through an incense tree forest leads past Darwin Lake to a viewpoint on top of a spatter cone.
-During the hike several land birds including Medium Ground-Finches, Galapagos Hawks, Yellow Warblers as well as Large-billed Flycatchers are often present.
+Already by the 1830s other ships had their visits recorded by painting or scratching their name onto the rocks.
+On approach, Galapagos Penguins and Flightless Cormorants - both birds mainly found on Isabela's west coast and neighboring Fernandina - are often seen.
+From the landing, a trail through an incense tree forest leads past Darwin Lake to a viewpoint on top of a spatter cone.
+During the hike, several land birds including Medium Ground-Finches, Galapagos Hawks, Yellow Warblers as well as Large-billed Flycatchers are often present.
 Brown Noddies and Blue-footed Boobies prefer the rocks along the shore.

-Day 5: Post Office Bay (Floreana) | Champion Islet (Floreana) | Punta Cormorant (Floreana)
+Day 7: Post Office Bay (Floreana), Ecuador | Champion Islet (Floreana), Ecuador | Punta Cormorant (Floreana), Ecuador

 Floreana’s Post Office Bay has received its name as the site was used to leave mail for retrieval by others who were thought to stop at the Galapagos Islands or might be heading for the addressee’s direction.
 First mentioned by Porter in 1813 as “Hathaway’s Postoffice”, HMS Beagle’s captain FitzRoy stated that it was not in use in 1835 as the island was already settled at that time.
 Floreana had been the first island to be settled by Ecuadorians in 1832.
 Today a barrel instead of the original box is used by visitors who leave their own postcards and retrieve mail for hand-delivery.
 Apart from the beach and mail barrel the bay offers good swimming and snorkeling.
 The area holds remains of a failed Norwegian fish canning plant and settlement dating back to the 1920s.
 Although Floreana is inhabited, the number of residents is reduced because of the difficult access to water.
 A track from Post Office Bay connects with the only road from Puerto Velazco Ibarra on the west coast to a spring in the highlands.

 Champion Islet is a small islet some 700 meters off the northeast coast of Floreana.
 It is one of four marine sites surrounding Floreana and offers excellent deepwater snorkeling opportunities.
 Curious sea lions approach the snorkelers while turtles slowly swim by and sharks, sting rays, and a high diversity of colorful fishes can usually be seen.
-During a Zodiac cruise around Champion Islet not only seabirds such as Nazca Boobies, Swallow-tailed Gulls, or Red-billed Tropicbirds will be seen, it is also possible to spot the rare Floreana Mockingbird.
+During a Zodiac cruise around Champion Islet not only seabirds such as Nazca Boobies, Swallow-tailed Gulls, or Red-billed Tropicbirds are seen, it is also possible to spot the rare Floreana Mockingbird.

 Floreana Island’s northernmost point is called Punta Cormorant – named after the British naval vessel HMS Cormorant and dating back to the late 19th century.
 From the landing beach a short track leads to a shallow lagoon that is famous for its flamingos.
 The brilliantly pink birds skim the salty waters for shrimp and tend to chicks on the nest.
 The trail then scales a low hillside through scattered Palo Santo trees to reveal an idyllic white-sand beach on the other side of the point.
 Standing at the edge of the lapping waves, you might spot mammoth female sea turtles hauling themselves out of the sea to lay eggs in the sugar sand dunes that lay high above the tide line.
 Before returning to the landing site your guides may also point out White-cheeked Pintails, Blue-footed Boobies, Yellow Warblers, and Medium and Small Ground Finches.

-Day 6: Santa Cruz Highlands | Fausto Llerena Breeding Center, Puerto Ayora (Santa Cruz)
+Day 8: Santa Cruz Highlands, Ecuador | Fausto Llerena Breeding Center, Puerto Ayora (Santa Cruz), Ecuador

 Santa Cruz Island reaches a maximum altitude of 864 meters (2,835 ft) above sea level; at high altitudes, weather changes creating microclimates.
 The species of flora and fauna found near the shoreline are extremely different from those on the highlands.
 Life in the highlands is much easier due to the presence of fresh water, from the constant drizzle that happens during the dry season to heavy rains that occur during the wet season.
 Local people take advantage of this climate to cultivate a large number of crops and giant tortoises love this ideal weather to mate, feed and rest before their next long migration to the shorelines.

-Silver Origin will anchor in front of Puerto Ayora, Santa Cruz, where the prestigious Charles Darwin Research Station is located.
-The station also houses the Fausto Llerena Breeding Center for giant tortoises and land iguanas where guides interpret the centre’s captive breeding and reintroduction programs.
+Silver Origin anchors in front of Puerto Ayora, Santa Cruz, where the prestigious Charles Darwin Research Station is located.
+The station also houses the Fausto Llerena Breeding Center for giant tortoises and land iguanas where guides interpret the center’s captive breeding and reintroduction programs.
 In addition to these star species, throughout the station there are huge prickly pear cactus trees being fed upon by the pretty Galapagos Cactus Finch.
 To round out the stay in Puerto Ayora, enjoy free time in town where local artists have created charming art galleries and corner cafés.

 • 1 Breakfast